asrarbhat/package_statistics/README.md

 ## preprocessing

-1. to make usage convenient,the whole program should be just one file.
+1. to make usage convenient,the whole program should be just one file instead of multiple modules.
-1. verify the command entered
+1. verify the command line argument entered.
     - appropriate number of arguments given.
     - arguments are valid.
     - if error occurs,terminate gracefully with error message as specific as possible.
-1. get the file from web
+1. download the file from web
-    - use requests module to send HTTP get request.
+    - use "requests" module to send HTTP get request.
-    - if error while getting the file from web,terminate gracefully,showing error code as output.
+    - if error occurs while getting the file from web,terminate gracefully,showing error code and error message as output.
-1. store the file in temporary file
+1. store the downloaded file in a temporary file
     - since the file is compressed,to decompress it we would need whole file at once.
-    - use tempfile module to create a temporary file which is removed automatically once program terminates.
+    - use "tempfile" module to create a temporary file which is removed automatically once program terminates.
+    - store downloaded file in temporary file.
 1. unzip the file
-    - use gzip module to unzip file into the temporary file created.
+    - use "gzip" module to unzip file.
 1. read the text in file
     - read the text in file for processing stage.